SkinXXX/skinxxx/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run skin-qt.exe.
+Unpack the files into a directory and run skinxxx-qt.exe.

-SKIN Core is the original SKIN client and it builds the backbone of the network.
+SKINXXX Core is the original SKIN client and it builds the backbone of the network.
 However, it downloads and stores the entire history of SKIN transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.